Hey SonarSource Community!

 - code-as-text.
 Not a screenshot of code or a screenshot of an issue raised in SonarQube.

-- Or a link to code that raises the issue on a public SonarCloud project
+- Or a link to code that raises the issue (or doesn’t) on a public SonarCloud project

 Recognizing the varying levels of effort it can take to provide a code sample, here is our order of preference for how the code sample is provided.